 The Airfoil Satellite instance you're running on your PC will appear as an output option, and you can choose to send audio to it.
 Here, we see Airfoil Satellite receiving audio sent by an iPhone.
 Now, the iOS device's audio will be audible on the PC.

 With the audio flowing from the iOS device to the PC, you're halfway to your goal of sending that audio to multiple outputs.
 This feat is ultimately accomplished with the help of Airfoil.
 In Airfoil, select Airfoil Satellite as the audio source in the menu at the top of the window, then transmit to any and all outputs you like.
-Below, you can see that the audio originally from the iPhone is being pulled from Airfoil Satellite and sent out to a Bluetooth Speaker, a Chromecast, and an Apple TV:
+Below, you can see that the audio originally from the iPhone is being pulled from Airfoil Satellite and sent out to an Apple TV, a Bluetooth speaker, and a Chromecast device:

 Now, the audio from the iPhone is being heard through multiple audio outputs throughout the house.
 Happy listening!← Airfoil for Windows Support